Note: This article is part two of a series. Read part one here.

 The expectations powering the rules-based international order have become meaningless.
 As our President risks splintering U.S. alliances over the Iran war and his desire to dominate the Western Hemisphere as a strongman, our autocratic adversaries are ever more unified and brazen in their warfare against us and our allies, and many political entities around the world seek to overcome outside expectations on their conduct.

 No single foe or group of them has ever before had the capability to strike the American homeland without nuclear-armed ICBMs.
-They are a collective that cannot be defeated purely through any number of sanctions, tariffs or trade route interdictions, for their economies have strength of coordination and coercing a change in their behavior is impossible.
-Their only real economic weakness is China and North Korea’s lack of sufficient extraction of crude oil to outpace their energy consumption rate, and the U.S. will militarily exhaust itself before it can capitalize on this vulnerability.
+They are a collective that cannot be defeated purely through any number of sanctions, tariffs, or trade route interdictions, for their economies have strength of coordination and coercing a change in their behavior is impossible under feasible Western pressure.
+Their only meaningful economic vulnerability is China’s maritime energy dependency through the Malacca Strait, which Beijing is racing to mitigate through Russian pipeline imports and central Asia diversification and which the United States will militarily exhaust itself before it can capitalize on.

-Our adversaries cannot be militarily countered entirely through novel initiatives such as the Pentagon’s Replicator and Silicon Valley innovation, for they, powered by the Chinese industrial titan, have the sheer mass of arms both cheap and sophisticated plus the manpower and research and development base to overcome any tactical obstacles.
-Nor are they a foe that can be split apart in mistrust; they have worked to lull us into a sense we could do so.
+Our adversaries cannot be militarily countered entirely through piecemeal defense initiatives, for they, powered by the Chinese industrial titan, have the sheer mass of arms both cheap and sophisticated plus the manpower and research and development base to overcome any tactical obstacles.
+Nor are they a foe that can be split apart in mistrust; they have worked to lull us into a sense that we could do so.

-Without evoking a manichean good vs. evil worldview, the leaders of these countries and their compatriots are wicked men who subjugate and steal from others, whether Ukrainian, Uyghur, Russian, Han Chinese, or anyone else.
-Their collective goals are to destroy all threats to their power, internal and external, and carve up the world amongst themselves and their countries, and they have no qualms with killing untold numbers of men, women and children in order to do so.
+Without evoking a Manichean good vs. evil worldview, the leaders of these countries and their compatriots are wicked men who subjugate and steal from others, whether Ukrainian, Uyghur, Russian, Iranian, or anyone else.
+Their collective goals are to destroy all threats to their power, internal and external, and carve up the world amongst themselves and their countries, and they have no qualms about killing untold numbers of men, women, and children in order to achieve their aims.

 And worst of all?
 They’re winning.